 So why do Day Hikers run into problems more than any other group, including backpackers?

 As is the case of with most situations in life, it is not just one thing, but a combination.
-Here are a host of potential contributing factors, that combined in someway, that generally escalate into an incident:
+Here are a host of potential contributing factors, that combined in someway, generally escalate into an incident:

 In lieu of these statistical facts, we offer The Lost Day Hiker.
 This off-trail adventure conducted in the backcountry of the Appalachian Mountains will challenge you on many levels.
 In return, you will gain a foundation of survival psychology, an understanding of how you physiologically relate to the environment, and the outdoor living skills that will give you confidence to survive that greatest of dangers, FEAR.